DMAP: A Distribution Map for Text: Applications

 It has previously been noted \citep{luo2025your, shen2024thermometer, chhikara2025mind, zhu2023calibration, yang2025alignment} that instruction-tuned models are over-confident, in the sense that when answering questions they assign too much weight to answers they believe are likely correct.
 We hypothesize this may be an explanation for what we observe in our head-biased DMAP plots that place too much weight on likely tokens at the head of the distribution.

-DMAP plots offer an indirect way to study overconfidence in models by analyzing DMAP samples of both instruction-tuned model generations and data used for post-training.
-While it doesn't make sense to ask whether correct, human-written responses to questions are over-confident, it does make sense to ask whether their DMAP plots are head-biased, and to see whether the bias in training data passes over to the model.
-This is particularly relevant given the common practice of using temperature sampled responses as fine-tuning data \citep{dubois2023alpacafarm}.
+DMAP plots provide an indirect method for studying model overconfidence by checking for this head-bias in DMAP samples.
+We analyze whether this bias is present in the training data, the base model, and the corresponding fine-tuned model, thereby shedding light on how biases in training data may propagate to downstream model generations.
+This analysis is particularly relevant given the common practice of using temperature-sampled responses as fine-tuning data \citep{dubois2023alpacafarm}.

-We fine-tuned three sizes of Pythia models \citep{biderman2023pythia} on the OASST2 dataset \citep{kopf2023} with responses provided by humans, Llama 3.1 8B at temperature $1$, and Llama 3.1 8B at temperature $0.7$.
+We fine-tuned two sizes of Pythia models \citep{biderman2023pythia} on the OASST2 dataset \citep{kopf2023} with responses provided by humans, Llama 3.1 8B at temperature $1$, and Llama 3.1 8B at temperature $0.7$.
 Figure \ref{fig:SFT_pythia1b} contains DMAP plots for texts generated by Pythia 1B with four fine-tuning configurations.
-For experimental details, DMAP plots for the fine-tuning data and repeated results on the other models, see Appendix \ref{sec:finetuning_experimental_details}.
+For experimental details, DMAP plots for the fine-tuning data, and repeated results on the other model, see Appendix \ref{sec:finetuning_experimental_details}.

 Our main finding is that the only head-biased model was the one fine-tuned on temperature-sampled data, which was in turn the most head-biased fine-tuning data.
 We also see that human-written instruction fine-tuned data has a dramatic tail-collapse, much larger than seen in other human-written text.
 In addition, we see increased density in the final bin for fine-tuned models, which might demonstrate how DMAP could be used to detect mild overfitting during SFT and inform early-stopping strategies, a hypothesis we leave to explore further in future work.
 Finally, we note that all of our instruction-tuned models had a less tail-biased distribution than the original Pythia model.
 These initial experiments point to the utility of DMAP in studying how instruction-tuning affects the distributional properties of machine text produced by downstream models.